-There are many reasons for this dynamic but the one that I’m addressing in this post is old-school and stale, dry toast marketing.
+There are many reasons for this dynamic, but the one I’m addressing in this post is old-school and stale, dry toast marketing.
 So, to quote Prince one more time, “Let’s Go Crazy!”
 Turn your marketing around.
 Here’s how to start the party:

 - Don’t Copy Your Larger Competitors: One advantage (likely among many) that you have over the industry giants is your ability to have a true brand that is based on something that is uniquely your firm’s.
 Think about it.
 What does the new firm of Baker Tilly + ParenteBeard stand for?
 Who the heck knows as both those firms are the combination of many other firms.
 Work this to your advantage.
 Don’t try to blend by copying larger players’ websites.
 Be proud and showcase your differences!
 Put your people front and center as you hand selected them and know who they are, both professionally and personally.